 Office Hours Contact: Email the Faculty Assistant to set up the appointment

-Terrence Tivnan teaches courses on research methods and data analysis.
+Terrence Tivnan taught courses on research methods and data analysis.
 He has helped thousands of students get off to a good start in learning about statistics and research in education.
 He received his M.A.T. in reading from the Harvard Graduate School of Education and was a first-grade teacher for several years before returning to graduate study.
-His current interests are in quantitative research and data analysis as well as in developmental and educational psychology.
-He has been involved in a wide variety of research projects, including evaluating new educational programs, studies of employment discrimination, and several studies of early literacy programs.
-His work in educational psychology examines how new skills are acquired by elementary school children.
-He is currently working on a study of writing development among elementary schools, following students from six school districts in Massachusetts.
+His interests were in quantitative research and data analysis as well as in developmental and educational psychology.
+He was involved in a wide variety of research projects, including evaluating new educational programs, studies of employment discrimination, and several studies of early literacy programs.
+His work in educational psychology examined how new skills are acquired by elementary school children.
+He has worked on a study of writing development among elementary schools, following students from six school districts in Massachusetts.

 Assessing Literacy Models: Looking at the Consolidation of Literacy Skills in the Second Grade, Noyce Foundation and U.S. Department of Education, Planning and Evaluation Service (2002-2003) (2001-2003)